 - 4.4.1.
-DS14C All dwellings must be fitted with a solar photovoltaic (PV) system designed to generate renewable energy equal to 100% of a home's electricity demand on an annualised basis using Sustainability Victoria's FirstRate5 Whole-of-Home Tool. - 4.4.2.
+DS14C All dwellings must be fitted with a solar photovoltaic (PV) system designed to generate renewable energy equal to 100% of a home's electricity demand on an annualised basis. - 4.4.2.
 DS14D PV systems are to be designed and installed by a Clean Energy Council accredited provider. - 4.4.3.
 DR8 The HDAP encourages the use of inverters to allow for future integration with electric vehicles and home battery systems.